-National Food Chain Safety Office (in Hungarian)

-Directorate of Plant Protection, Soil Conservation and Agri-environment (in Hungarian)

-Budaörsi út 141-145, Budapest 1118, Hungary

-Tel.: +36 1 309 1011; E-mail: nti@nebih.gov.hu
+National Food Chain Safety Office (in Hungarian) Directorate of Plant Protection and Wine Products (in Hungarian) Budaörsi út 141-145, Budapest 1118, Hungary Tel.: +36 1 309 1011; E-mail: nbi@nebih.gov.hu

 Legislation on pesticide residues:

 • Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control.